appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 When **Allow Searching** property is on, the table header includes a search bar to find matching records.
 Server-side search lets you request specific records from the server using search terms.

+NOT ON CLIENT SIDE.... #4 ON THE SERVER SIDE

 You can use the `searchText` reference property to filter out records being displayed on the table.
 Whenever the text in the search bar is modified, the `onSearchTextChange` event of the table is triggered, allowing you to configure the table to query its datasource for the appropriate results.

 To use the server-side search with the Table widget, follow these steps:

-1. Create a query using the `searchText` reference property:
+1. Create a SQL query using the `searchText` reference property:

-   SQL statement:
    ```sql
    SELECT * FROM users WHERE name LIKE {{"%" + <widget_name>.searchText + "%"}} ORDER BY id LIMIT 10;
    ```